oleg-sung/cxupdater/README.md

       * **name**: The name includes an app's name, version and arch prefix.
       * **version**: Version of the app
       * **url**: The url for downloading update package
-3. Move TestApp.toml and TestApp-1.0.0.win32.zip to https://example/ (yours ftp server for publishing an updates)
+3. Move TestApp.toml and TestApp-1.0.0.win32.zip to https://example/ (your ftp server for publishing an updates)
 4. In the code application, create an instance of the update by providing the URL to the file.toml, the current version of the application, implements the delegate of the CxDelegateInterface interface.
    ```python
    from cxupdater import CxUpdater, CxDelegateInterface